ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 acceptable window.

+## Media Type Security {#sec-media}

+The key configuration media type defined in {{ohttp-keys}} represents keying material.
+The content of this media type is not active (see {{Section 4.6 of RFC6838}}), but it governs how a Client might interact with an Oblivious Gateway Resource.
+The security implications of processing it are described in
+{{sec-client}}; privacy implications are described in {{privacy}}.

+The security implications of handling the message media types defined in
+{{req-res-media}} is covered in other parts of this section in more detail.
+However, these message media types are also encrypted encapsulations of HTTP requests and responses.

+HTTP messages contain content, which can use any media type.
+In particular, requests are processed by an Oblivious Target Resource, which - as an HTTP resource - defines how content is processed; see {{Section 3.1 of HTTP}}.
+HTTP clients can also use resource identity and response content to determine how content is processed.
+Consequently, the security considerations of {{Section 17 of HTTP}} also apply to the handling of the content of these media types.

 # Privacy Considerations {#privacy}

 One goal of this design is that independent Client requests are only linkable by